 C.R.S.
-24-18-109 (local government employee rules of conduct)
+24-18-109 (rules of conduct for local government officials and employees)

 NOTE 1: State law defines "economic benefit tantamount to a gift of substantial value" to include: 1.
 A loan at a rate of interest substantially lower than the prevailing commercial rate; 2.
 Compensation received for private services rendered at a rate substantially exceeding the fair market value; and 3.
-Goods or services for the BOCES employee's personal benefit offered by a person who is at the same time providing goods or services to the BOCES under a contract or other means by which the person receives payment or other compensation from the BOCES.
+Goods or services for the Board member's personal benefit offered by a person who is at the same time providing goods or services to the BOCES under a contract or other means by which the person receives payment or other compensation from the BOCES.
 C.R.S.
 24-18-104 (2).
-However, state law permits a BOCES employee to receive such goods or services if the "totality of the circumstances" indicates the transaction is legitimate, the terms are fair to both parties, the transaction is supported by full and adequate consideration, and the employee does not receive any substantial benefit resulting from the employee's status that is unavailable to members of the public generally.
+However, state law permits a Board member to receive such goods or services if the "totality of the circumstances" indicates the transaction is legitimate, the terms are fair to both parties, the transaction is supported by full and adequate consideration, and the Board member does not receive any substantial benefit resulting from the Board member's status that is unavailable to members of the public generally.
 C.R.S.
 24-18-104 (2)(b).

-NOTE 2: State law lists the type of items that are not considered "gifts of substantial value or substantial economic benefit tantamount to a gift of substantial value" and are therefore permissible for a BOCES employee to receive.
+NOTE 2: State law lists the type of items that are not considered "gifts of substantial value or substantial economic benefit tantamount to a gift of substantial value" and are therefore permissible for a Board member to receive.
 See, C.R.S.
 24-18-104 (3).
 Such items include campaign contributions or contributions in kind that are reported in accordance with the Fair Campaign Practices Act; an unsolicited item of trivial value (i.e. currently less than \$75), "such as a pen, calendar, plant, book, notepad or similar item;" and an unsolicited token or award of appreciation in the form of a plaque, trophy, desk item, wall memento or similar item.
 Id.; see also, Colo.
 Const.
 Art.
 XXIX, Section 3.